modswift/docs.mod-swift.org/content/install.md

 ## Install on macOS using Homebrew

+2022-05-07: macOS instructions are outdated.
+The Apache2 Homebrew setup
+            changed.

 Got no Homebrew?
 [Get it!](https://brew.sh)

 > UPDATE 2020-12-27: The Homebrew Apache doesn't seem to support the